reframejs/reframe/docs/overview.template.md

 ### Quick Start

-Let's create our first React app with Reframe.
+Let's create a React app with Reframe.

 1. We create a `pages/` directory: